birdsarah/appjs-browserhistory/README.md

 Run the app:
 <pre>node --harmony index.js</pre>
-(note this is the index.js in the directory browserhistory, not the one in the root directory)
+(again, this is the index.js in the directory browserhistory, not the root directory)